 Traditional IT integration specialists have to work with new ad-hoc integrators.
 Changes have occurred within the industry-leading to new non-IT ad-hoc integrators.
 Companies no longer wait for an IT specialist.
 They now give nontraditional IT personas access to information they need for integrations.
 This requires companies to rethink the role of traditional IT specialists.

 Hybrid integration supports this shift.
 It’s more about the process and IT becoming a producer of services.

-Most integration silos have formed to support the applications they handle.
-Centralized data center systems-of-record use files, transactions and messages to ease the exchange of information.
+Most integration silos have been formed to support the applications they handle.
+Centralized data center systems of record use files, transactions, and messages to ease the exchange of information.
 Today’s cloud-based systems have led to the rise of APIs for this exchange.
 The reality facing organizations today is they have to support both.